 Fort Prinz Karl, Bavaria.
 Photo: Sabrina Axster, July 2022

 My book project examines the entangled histories of subnational-local and global-colonial mobility controls and develops a multi-scalar framework to analyze the making of contemporary border controls.
-Through a case study of Germany it shows that to be able to control people as migrants, the German state relies on a set of legal, bureaucratic, and enforcement capacities that are as much rooted in the policing of vagrants and Roma people at the parish level as they were influenced by the transnational efforts to control colonized subjects.
+Through a case study of Germany it shows that to be able to control people as migrants, the German state relies on a set of legal, bureaucratic, and enforcement capacities that are as much rooted in the policing of vagrants and Roma people at the parish level as they were influenced by the efforts to control colonized subjects.

 A second project I am currently co-developing, and which is supported through a joint Cornell University and King’s College seed grant, seeks to broaden the geographic scope of the post-colonial social science literature by thinking about the legacies of colonialism beyond the Anglosphere.